Goyt Valley historical videos

 To view any of these videos, simply click on an image or link below.
 They all include excerpts from a unique cine film taken in 1932 which is now owned by the North West Film Archive.
 I’m planning to complete more videos in a similar style to the most recent film of Goyt’s Bridge and Errwood Hall.
 But they do take quite a while to create.
 And they also take quite a toll on my fast-declining brain cells!

-It’s taken me quite a while, but I’ve finally managed to complete a short video showing how the twin reservoirs completely changed the landscape of this part of the Goyt Valley.read more
+It’s taken a while, but I’ve finally managed to complete a short, 12 minute video showing how the twin reservoirs completely changed the landscape of this part of the Goyt Valley.read more

 A shorter version of the 1932 cine film of Goyt’s Bridge set to music, showing views around the stepping stones and packhorse bridge, with glimpses of Gatehouse Cottage.read more